Samuel Parr: Retirement

 Towards the close of 1785, he decided to leave Norwich – principally because his post as headmaster did not pay well but required a great deal of his time.
 In addition, in 1780, he was presented to the small rectory of Asterby in Lincolnshire, and three years later the vicarage of Hatton near Warwick.
 The first of these was worth £36 a year; the latter, however, around £100.
 He duly then resigned the former in favour of his curate at Hatton.
 These posts gave him both better pay and more free time with which to tutor privately and derive more income from those endeavours.

 In late 1788, the installation of the Prince of Wales as regent almost saw Parr become the bishop of Gloucester.
 William Pitt the Younger had been in power on the authority of George III, but, as the King's health worsened, parliament came close (by a matter of weeks) to instating the Prince of Wales as regent.
 Prinny, as he was known, was a supporter of Charles James Fox, who was in turn a friend of Parr's; it was likely, therefore, that if the prince had come into power as regent, he would have chosen Fox to be the prime minister; Fox in turn who would have nominated Parr as Bishop of Gloucester.
 Unfortunately for Parr, the King's health improved, and the Regency Bill never passed.
 The Whigs did grant him a £300 annuity, however, which he needed at times during his retirement.

 In 1789 he exchanged the benefice in Hatton for Wadenhoe, Northamptonshire, stipulating to be allowed to reside, as assistant curate, in the parsonage of Hatton, where he took a limited number of pupils.
-Here he spent the rest of his days, enjoying his excellent library, described by HG Bohn in Bibliotheca Parriana (1827).
-His friends Porson and EH Barker passed many months in his company.
+Here he spent the rest of his days, enjoying his excellent library, described by Henry George Bohn in Bibliotheca Parriana (1827).
+His friends Richard Porson and Edmund Henry Barker passed many months in his company.

-Unfortunately in later years Parr was prone to bad colds and from two he developed erysipelas.
+In later years Parr was prone to bad colds and from two he developed erysipelas.
 The first he eventually recovered from; the second he did not.
 He bore a long illness with patience and piety, and died at Hatton parsonage on 6 March 1825.
+His library was auctioned by R. H. Evans in London on 29 May (and two following days) and 31 October (and seven following days); a copy of the sale catalogue for the first part is held at Cambridge University Library (shelfmark Munby.c.132(8)).